 Explore Emerging Markets and Second-Tier Cities

-These locations, often overshadowed by global financial centers, are demonstrating robust growth trajectories, fueled by infrastructure expansion, population migration, and local policy incentives.
+These locations, often overshadowed by global financial centers, are putting up strong growth numbers driven by infrastructure expansion, population migration, and locally driven policy incentives that are actively attracting investment.

 1. Affordability Migration: As living costs in top-tier cities (e.g., New York, London, San Francisco) soar, individuals and businesses are relocating to more affordable urban centers.